The greatest meatless lasagna with béchamel white sauce that's rich and creamy, hearty, comforting and satisfying!

 Funny Side Story: Starting when I was about 10 years old, making sauce was my job on Sundays either for a white sauce, cheese sauce or gravy.
 Mother would tell me, 'only two rules, Tracy, keep stirring and no lumps'!

-Meaty Vegan Filling: This spinach, onion, beefless crumble combination is fast, easy, and a similar texture to the original recipe.
-For other meat-free alternatives, try Beyond Meat or Impossible Meat crumbles or veggie mince crumbles.
+Meaty Vegan Filling: This spinach, onion, Gardein beefless crumble combination is fast, easy, and a similar texture to the original recipe.
+For other meat-free alternatives, try Beyond Meat, Impossible Meat, Boca meatless crumbles or veggie mince crumbles.

 Pasta Noodles: When I have time, I love to make my pasta from scratch (Fresh Vegan Pasta).
 Usually tho, I use dry lasagna noodles.
-I don't recommend subbing in 'no cook' noodles.
+I don't recommend subbing in 'no cook or oven-ready' noodles.
 Cooking the pasta takes very little effort as you can do other things while it's cooking.

 **Check the ingredients to make sure the pasta is made without eggs or milk.